 Apple pie recipes are an American favorite!
-This old fashioned apple pie recipe produces a crisp pastry crust and juicy apple filling.
+This old fashioned apple pie recipe produces a flaky pastry crust and juicy apple filling.

 Heat oven to 400°F.

-Divide dough in half; shape each half into ball.
-Flatten slightly.
-Wrap 1 ball of dough in plastic food wrap; refrigerate.
-Roll out remaining ball of dough on lightly floured surface into 12-inch circle.
+Roll out one ball of dough on lightly floured surface into 12-inch circle.
 Fold into quarters.
-Place dough into 9-inch pie pan; unfold dough, pressing firmly against bottom and sides.
-Trim crust to 1/2 inch from edge of pan; set aside.
+Place dough into ungreased 9-inch pie plate; unfold dough, pressing firmly against bottom and sides.
+Trim crust to 1/2 inch from edge of pie plate; set aside.

 Wow!
 Just wow!
 I had absolutely no problem with this recipe being watery :D In fact it was the least watery apple pie I've ever made.
 The nutmeg gives it a nice fall season touch to it although I've never had a taste for nutmeg.
 As long as you know how to keep an apple pie from watering up then you're golden with this one!
 I used Gala apples and made two more for friends and everyone absolutely loved them!

 This recipe was a big hit at our house.
 To keep the filling from being watery, put the sugar on the apples at the very last minute - right before you put the pie in the oven.